-All members of the fishing party must check in at NIEHS Security reception desk in the Building 101 lobby and be issued a Discovery Lake fishing permit badge.
+All members of the fishing party must check in at the NIEHS Security reception desk in the Building 101 lobby and be issued a Discovery Lake fishing permit badge.
 Any person who is 16 years of age and above must also have a valid NC Fishing License.
 Exception: Residents with a valid Unified Subsistence Fishing License Waiver are exempt from the fishing license requirement.
-Also, a license is not required to fish on July 4th.
+Also, a license is not required to fish on July 4.
 Discovery Lake fishing badges must be returned before leaving campus.
 Fish catches must also be recorded at this time.

 * The total length of a fish is measured from tip of snout with mouth closed to top of compressed tail.

 Rod and Reel, or cane pole only (one per person).
 Capture netting and stunning methods are not allowed.
 No unattended fishing devices.
 (Note: "unattended" means traps, trot lines, jug rigs, etc.)

-- Crickets, worms and artificial bait are allowed
+- Crickets, worms and artificial bait are allowed.

 Only boats which can be hand-carried to the lake are permitted.
 No gasoline engines are permitted; however, electric motors are allowed.
-Boats must comply with all North Carolina and Federal regulations for safe equipment and registration markings.
+Boats must comply with all North Carolina and Federal boating regulations.
 U. S. Coast Guard-approved personal flotation devices (PFDs) must be worn by each person aboard.

-Please report fishing violations to NIEHS Security at 919-541-7515.
+Violators of any fishing policies will have their fishing and/or boating privileges suspended.
+Please report fishing violations to NIEHS Security at 984-287-4500.